biojs/edu/series/101/20_getting_started.md

 ### Windows Users

-You must be completely crazy if you want to develop anything on Windows.
+Windows is definitely not the preferred operating system for software development of this kind.
+So some additional and often unexpected effort will probably be necessary to get everything running smoothly.
 Be warned that some packages just assume that they have a UNIX-like enviroment.
-Anyway installing npm on windows is still easy.
+Anyway, installing npm on windows is still easy.

 Way 1) Download & install using the [Windows installer](http://nodejs.org/download/)